AdamWongCH/fabric-nl-analytics/docs/learning-guide.md

 ---

 ## 2. Case Sensitivity

 Tampines ≠ TAMPINES

+👉 Fix:
+- normalize inputs

 ---

 ## 3. Missing Mapping

 Example:
-- "January" not mapped
+- "January" not mapped to SaleMonth

+👉 The agent cannot interpret it

 ---

 # 🧩 Role of Instructions

+Instructions act as the **control layer**.

-Instructions tell the agent:
+They tell the agent:

-- how to map
+- how to map business terms to data
-- how to aggregate
+- how to handle aggregation
-- what NOT to do
+- what NOT to include

 ---

 ## Example

 price → resale_price
 Tampines → TAMPINES
 avg → AVG(resale_price)
 Do not include transaction_id in aggregated queries

 ---

-# ⚠️ Limitations
+# ⚠️ Current Limitations

+Fabric IQ is still in preview.

+You may encounter:
-- case sensitivity
+- case sensitivity issues
 - multi-filter instability
 - aggregation quirks

-👉 This is normal (preview feature)
+👉 This is expected

 ---

 # 🎯 Key Takeaways

-- Ontology design matters
+- Ontology design shapes how the agent thinks
-- Relationships define logic
+- Relationships define meaning
 - Instructions guide behaviour
-- Failures are part of learning
+- Queries fail for logical reasons, not randomly
+- Understanding the logic helps you debug effectively

 ---

+# 💬 Reflection

+Before moving to the lab, consider:

+- How would you break a question into entity, filters, and operation?
+- Why might a query fail?
+- What role do instructions play in guiding the agent?

+---

-👉 Next: go to the Lab Guide
+👉 Next: proceed to the **Lab Guide**